Marten Bequest: John Marten

-Martn co-wrote The Bali Ballet Murders with Cornelius Conyn, which was published in Australia, London and also translated into Dutch and published in the Netherlands.
+Marten co-wrote The Bali Ballet Murders with Cornelius Conyn, which was published in Australia, London and also translated into Dutch and published in the Netherlands.
 He was also known for his philanthropy and support of the arts.

 Marten established the trust in order to help young creative artists in several disciplines to pay for their training and study programs.

 History

 The first scholarships were awarded in 1975, when three scholarships were awarded, for ballet, singing and instrumental music.

 In 2013, the scholarships were worth A$20,000 each, awarded in nine categories, bring the total prize pool to A$220,000.
 In 2017, there were 12 scholarships across six categories on offer, worth a total of A$600,000.
 Perpetual Limited has been the trustee since 2014.